gradio-app/gradio/guides/09_other-tutorials/wrapping-layouts.md

     right_textbox = Textbox(value="right_textbox")
 ```

-- Pay attention to the textbox variables.
+- Pay attention to the Textbox variables.
 These variables' render parameter is true by default.
 So as we use ```with``` syntax and create these variables, they are calling the render function under the ```with``` syntax.
 - We know the render function is called in the constructor with the implementation from the ```gradio.blocks.Block``` class:

 ```python